-Students had begun protests earlier this month to demand the resignation of Zafrin Ahmed Liza, provost of Shahjalal University’s Begum Sirajunnesa Chowdhury Hall, for misbehaving with students.
+Students had begun protests in the second week of January to demand the resignation of Zafrin Ahmed Liza, provost of Begum Sirajunnesa Chowdhury Hall, after she had allegedly misbehaved with students.

-Though the provost was eventually removed, students have continued their campaign to press for the resignation of Farid Uddin after police used batons, tear shells and stun grenades to break up a protest, injuring at least 50 people in the process.
+Though she was eventually removed, students have continued their campaign to press for the resignation of Farid after police used batons, tear shells and stun grenades to break up a protest.

 The students launched a hunger strike to push for the removal of the VC and the dismissal of the case.
 The protesters ended the hunger strike after seven days on Jan 26, but continued other forms of protests.

 Dipu Moni had talked to the students via video call during the hunger strike.
 She travelled to Sylhet to discuss their demands in-person on Friday.

 Afterwards, the education minister met Farid Uddin and other teachers and officials at his office.

 Registrar Anwarul Islam said Dipu Moni asked Farid Uddin to restore normalcy to the campus before Feb 14, the university’s founding anniversary.

 “No matter whether the incident occurred on your [Farid Uddin’s] orders or not, the responsibility falls upon you because you are the head of the institution.
 If I were you, I would apologise.
 You must apologise to everyone,” Anwarul quoted the minister as telling the VC during the meeting with teachers.

 “I would like to extend my genuine sympathy and compassion to the teachers, students, employees and officials who were injured in these uncalled-for incidents at our beloved university,” the vice chancellor said in his statement on Saturday.